mmkal/plv8-git/readme.md

 - It hasn't been performance-tested yet.
 It works well for rows with small, easily-json-stringifiable data.
 Large, frequently updated rows may hit issues.
 - It currently uses the `JSON` data type to store a serialised copy of the `.git` repo folder.
 This can likely be optimised to use `BYTEA` or another data type.
 - It uses several tools that were _not_ built with each other in mind (although each is well-designed and flexible enough for them to play nice without too many problems).
 See the [implementation section](#implementation)
+- It's still in v0, so breaking changes may occur.

 ## Implementation